The Last Traction Hero

 "The Last Traction Hero" is the ninth episode of the twenty-eighth season of the American animated television series The Simpsons, and the 605th episode of the series overall.
+The episode was directed by Bob Anderson and written by Bill Odenkirk.
 It aired in the United States on Fox on December 4, 2016.

+In this episode, Smithers bonds with Marge as he tries to make Homer sign a waiver after he is injured at work.
+The episode received positive reviews.

 This episode marked Kevin Michael Richardson's first regular supporting cast appearance, having previously served as a recurring guest star.